You are viewing Australian and NZ students' course information. Change to view international students' course information.

 We encourage you to foster your creative passion and shape your future career path through complementary study areas.
 Some examples are:

-- an interactive and visual design major with minors chosen from game design, music studies, sound design or entrepreneurship to pursue an interest in the booming multimedia industry, including interactive entertainment and multimedia exhibitions
+- an interactive and visual design major with minors chosen from game design, music studies, or entrepreneurship to pursue an interest in the multimedia industry

-- the entertainment industries major with minors chosen from media and communication, television, music studies, public relations or marketing to work as an executive producer, entertainment marketing professional, project manager, theme park executive, or digital entertainment specialist
+- the entertainment industries major with minors chosen from performance events and festivals, digital media, public relations or marketing to work as an executive producer or entertainment marketing professional

-- a creative and professional writing major with one of the literature-based second majors or minors to prepare you for a career in publishing, perhaps as an author or editor
+- a creative and professional writing major with one of the literature-based second majors or minors to prepare you for a career in publishing

 - study pathways that prepare you for further study including honours.